Gregory Jbara: Career

-Jbara is featured as Chairman Magnuson in Christopher Nolan's Oppenheimer and has completed 13 Seasons as "DCPI Garrett Moore" on the hit CBS police drama Blue Bloods.
-Upcoming film roles include "Sam Ringo" in Adam Seidel's Alien Intervention (2023) and "Buck/Hector Scriggles" in Oscar Brill's A Ramble Towards Rain (2023).
+Jbara made his feature film directorial debut with Adam Seidel’s screen adaptation of his hit Off-Broadway play Original Sound now streaming on AppleTV and Prime Video.
+Jbara portrays Chairman Magnuson in Christopher Nolan's Oppenheimer and enjoyed in 15 seasons as "DCPI Garrett Moore" on the hit CBS police drama Blue Bloods.
+Other film roles include "Sam Ringo" in Adam Seidel's Alien, Intervention (2023), and "Buck/Hector Scriggles" in Oscar Brill's A Ramble Towards Rain (2023).
 Jbara originated the role of "Jackie Elliot" (known as "Dad") in the Broadway production of Billy Elliot the Musical, which opened on November 13, 2008.
 For his portrayal of "Dad," Jbara received the Outer Critics Circle, Drama Desk, and Tony awards for Best Featured Actor in a Musical during the 2008-2009 Broadway awards season.
 He is the voice of "Pastor Wilson Knox" in the Adventures in Odyssey radio series for Focus On The Family.

 On May 5, 2005, Sardi's caricatures of Dirty Rotten Scoundrels stars Butz, Gleason, Jbara and Scott were unveiled in a ceremony hosted by fellow co-star Sara Gettelfinger.
 (Scoundrels star John Lithgow had already been caricatured at Sardi's.)
 In a 2008 Grand Rapids Press interview, Jbara (noting the importance of being caricatured at the landmark Broadway restaurant) said, "You don't remember a year later who won the Tonys, but that picture will be in Sardi's for the rest of my life."

 Jbara received the BackStageWest Garland 2000 Award for his performance in the West Coast premiere of George Furth's play Precious Sons, co-starring Nora Dunn, Michael Malota, Ginger Williams and Adam Wylie.

 In 2006, Jbara received a Special Award from the New England Theatre Conference for his achievement in theatre.

 Jbara appeared as TV Land's on-camera spokesperson in eight different spots featuring three generations sitting on a couch: grandpa (William Severs), father/boomer (Jbara) and teenage son (Dylan Kepp).
 The spots focused, humorously, on the contrasts among those generations and were first shown on TV Land during the TV Land Awards broadcast on April 22, 2007.

-Jbara's most prominent TV roles to date have been as NYPD Deputy Commissioner of Public Information Garrett Moore on the CBS drama Blue Bloods (2010–present) and as Dan O'Keefe in the Fox/WB sitcom Grounded for Life (2002–05).
+Jbara's most prominent TV roles to date have been as NYPD Deputy Commissioner of Public Information Garrett Moore on the CBS drama Blue Bloods (2010–2024) and as Dan O'Keefe in the Fox/WB sitcom Grounded for Life (2002–05).